Kartaverse/Reactor-Standalone/README.md

 ## Overview

-Reactor is a package manager created by the [We Suck Less Community](https://www.steakunderwater.com/wesuckless/viewforum.php?f=32) for Fusion and Resolve.
+Reactor is a package manager created by the [We Suck Less Community](https://www.steakunderwater.com/wesuckless/viewforum.php?f=32) for BMD Fusion Studio, Resolve (Free), Resolve Studio, and LightWave.
 Reactor streamlines the installation of 3rd party content through the use of "Atom" packages that are synced automatically with a Git repository.

 The Reactor Package Manager has been revamped as a desktop application that works seamlessly on macOS, Windows, and Linux.